samaradw/pin7/.github/steps/1-create-discussion.md

   Encourage users to open new tabs for steps!
 -->

-# Step 1: Create a discussion 💬
+# Step 1: Create a Discussion 💬

-Let’s kick things off by starting a discussion!
+Let’s kick things off by starting a Discussion!

-## 🧠 What is a GitHub discussion?
+## 🧠 What is a GitHub Discussion?

 GitHub Discussions is a collaborative space within your repo where you can ask questions, propose ideas, or share announcements.

-## 💬 Activity: Create a new discussion
+## 💬 Activity: Create a new Discussion

 1. Navigate to your repository's **Discussions** tab.
 2. Click **New Discussion**.